How I Created a Particle Clock and Won the #FlutterClock Challenge

 }

-This code runs on each animation tick.
-By using DateTime.now().millisecond as a fraction of a millisecond in combination with Curves, we get a value between 0 and 1.
-The max function makes sure that the number stays above 0.2 to always keep the particles moving with each tick.
+This code runs every animation tick.
+By using DateTime.now().millisecond as a fraction of a second combined with Flutter’s Curves, we get a smooth value between 0 and 1.
+The max function keeps the value above 0.2 so particles never completely stop moving.

 Color Palettes and Legibility

-To get something to start with, I used the ColourLovers API to fetch some of the most liked palettes their users had crowdsourced.
-Off the bat, many of the palettes had poor contrast ratios between the colors.
-I solved this by creating a script that filtered the array of palettes, based on the WCAG Contrast guidelines.
-Once filtered, the list only contained palettes where there was at least one color combination with a contrast ratio greater than or equal to 4.5.
+To start, I used the ColourLovers API to fetch some of the most popular user-curated palettes.
+Many palettes had poor contrast ratios, so I wrote a script to filter them based on the WCAG Contrast guidelines.
+After filtering, only palettes with at least one color combination having a contrast ratio of 4.5 or higher remained.

-Then, in Flutter, we only have to use the computeLuminance method of the Color class to find a good match.
+Then, in Flutter, I used the computeLuminance method of the Color class to find the best matches.

 /// Gets a random palette from a list of palettes and sorts its'